Doann Houghton-Alico

 For more information check out: http://www.doannhoughton.com/voice-of-a-voyage.html

-I’ll be speaking at the SSCA Annapolis GAM on October 3 at 10:30.
+One of several venues where I spoke: The SSCA Annapolis GAM on October 3, 2015 at 10:30.
 For those in the area, I hope to see you there; for the rest of you please let those you know who live in that area know about the talk.
-They’ll enjoy my presentation with photos and video clips, and more stories than we’ll have time for, but you can find them in my book, Voice of a Voyage: Rediscovering the World During a Ten-year Circumnavigation, which, as I mentioned above, can be ordered from indie bookstores, Amazon, and Barnes and Noble.
+SSCA-FB-Header

 Leave a Comment